nestorSag/auto-k8-cluster/README.md

 2. From the root folder, run `make setup && export PATH=$(pwd)/bin:$PATH && make ca`.
 This will download precompiled binaries for `kubectl`, `cfssl` and `cfssljson` to the `bin` folder and add it to `PATH`.
 It will also bootstrap a certificate authority

 3. Run `make cluster`.
-This might take a few minutes.
+This might take a while.

 ### Architecture